Frequently Asked Questions

 What are your kennels like?

 Our kennels are all indoor.
 The dogs are walked 3 times daily while they are boarding.
 The cat boarders are housed in a separate area away from the dogs.
 We feed exclusively Hill's Science Diet foods in our kennel.
-If your pet needs a Prescription medication, diet or special food, we ask you to bring enough for your stay.
+If your pet needs a Prescription medication, diet or specialty food, we ask you to bring enough for your stay.